Organic Strategies for Community Environmental Health

 Joan Dye Gussow, EdD

-, called the "Matriarch of the Organic Movement;” nutritionist, educator, writer, gardener; adjunct professor, professor emeritus, former chair, Nutrition Education Program, Teachers College, Columbia University; author of seven books, including This Organic Life: Confessions of a Suburban Homesteader
+, called the "Matriarch of the Local Food Movement;” nutritionist, educator, writer, gardener; adjunct professor, professor emeritus, former chair, Nutrition Education Program, Teachers College, Columbia University; author of seven books, including This Organic Life: Confessions of a Suburban Homesteader

 , and Growing, Older

 ; formerly: Food and Nutrition Board, National Academy of Sciences; FDA's Food Advisory Committee; National Organic Standards Board; Piermont, NY.